 Since then, his inspiration has drawn first from the colors of the holiday season in Île de Ré and on the Atlantic coast of France; then from those of Paris streets in winter or at night, and more recently from the light of Morocco and Spain.
 Today, Olivier seeks to meditate again on evasion, the elsewhere of our dreams, of our regrets sometimes, and of our hopes forever.

-Always looking for new lights, Olivier travels often: Italy (Rome, Venice), Japan, China, Morocco, Spain, Egypt, Mauritius, Cambodia, Vietnam, Laos, etc.
+Always looking for new lights, Olivier travels often with many visits to Italy (Rome, Venice), Japan, China, Morocco, Spain, Egypt, Mauritius, Cambodia, Vietnam, Laos, Thailand, etc.

 He shows throughout France, Spain, in China, Japan and, in the United States, exclusively at the Addison Art Gallery.
 His work is featured multiple books and films.